 Searching for a new job (whether you currently have one or not) can feel confusing and challenging.
-With both you and the companies you’re applying for trying to take the best steps in the interest of health and productivity, there is an added level of complexity when trying to get a job.
-So if you’re job searching, remember to:
+With both you and the companies you are applying for trying to take the best steps in the interest of health and productivity, there is an added level of complexity when trying to get a job.
+So if you are job searching, remember to:

-- Keep applying.
-If you’re not hearing back from employers, maintain momentum by applying to jobs that match your skills, experience and qualifications.
+Keep applying.
+If you are not hearing back from employers, maintain momentum by applying to jobs that match your skills, experience and qualifications.
 The current situation has added a level of complexity to the hiring process and employers may take some time to figure things out.
-Set a daily application goal and reward yourself in small, meaningful ways after reaching it, such as reading a chapter of your favorite book or meeting a friend for coffee.
+Set a daily application goal and reward yourself in small, meaningful ways after reaching it, such as reading a chapter of your favourite book or meeting a friend for coffee.

-- Do regular reevaluations.
-To optimize your search, reevaluate your cover letter, resume and even the jobs you’re applying to every week or so.
-Ask yourself: Are the jobs I’m applying to a good fit for my skills, background and level of experience?
+Do regular re-evaluations.
+To optimise your search, re-evaluate your cover letter, resume and even the jobs you are applying to every week or so.
+Ask yourself: Are the jobs I am applying to a good fit for my skills, background and level of experience?
 Is my resume enticing to employers based on their job posting?
 Does my cover letter expand on my most relevant experiences and qualities that are related to each specific job?

-- Tailor your resume and cover letter.
-If you’re not already, make it a point to update your resume and cover letter for each job application.
+Tailor your resume and cover letter.
+If you are not already, make it a point to update your resume and cover letter for each job application.
 Review the job posting and apply relevant keywords.
 Address any requirements, skills and qualities you have that are also in the job posting.

 If you need gig work fast…

 Gig work is a way to build experience and get paid.
 Here are several steps you can take to find jobs...